Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Lower bound for the relaxed energy and an explicit alternative variational problem

 In this section we study the energetic cost for a weak limit of functions in \(\Asr\) to leave \(\Asr\).
-Note that condition INV is not satisfied, in general, by functions in \(\overline{\Asr}\): this is in fact one of the main features of the counterexample of \cite[Sect.\ 6]{CoDeLe03}.
-This is due to the lack of equiintegrability of the cofactors and, as a consequence, the theory of \cite{HeMo12} cannot be applied.
+Note that, by Conti-De Lellis' counterexample, condition INV is not satisfied, in general, by functions in \(\overline{\Asr}\).
+This is due to the lack of equiintegrability of the cofactors, so the theory of \cite{HeMo12} cannot be applied.

 A standard diagonal argument shows that $\overline{\Asr}$ is closed under the weak convergence of $H^1 (\O, \R^3)$.
-From Proposition \ref{prop:image_ouverte} we see that the energy
+From Theorem \ref{prop:image_ouverte} we see that the energy